cambiotraining/sars-cov-2-genomics/materials/05-software/01-managing_software.md

 - Isolation: you can create a separate environment for each project using tools like _Conda_/_Mamba_.
 This ensures that the dependencies for one project don't affect another.
 - Version control: you can specify the exact versions of libraries and packages required for each project within its environment.
 This eliminates version conflicts and ensures reproducibility.
-- Ease of collaboration: sharing your code and environment file (e.g., requirements.txt for Python) makes it easy for collaborators to replicate your environment and run your project without worrying about conflicts.
+- Ease of collaboration: sharing your code and environment file makes it easy for collaborators to replicate your environment and run your project without worrying about conflicts.
 - Simplified maintenance: if you need to update a library for one project, it won't impact others.
 You can manage environments separately, making maintenance more straightforward.

 Another advantage of using _Mamba_ is that the **software is installed locally** (by default in your home directory), without the need for admin (`sudo`) permissions.

 You can search for available packages from the [anaconda.org](https://anaconda.org/) website.
-Packages are organised into "channels", which represent communities that main the software installation recipes for each software.
+Packages are organised into "channels", which represent communities that develop and maintain the installation "recipes" for each software.
-The most popular channels for bioinformatics and data analysis are "_bioconda_" and "conda-forge".
+The most popular channels for bioinformatics and data analysis are "_bioconda_" and "_conda-forge_".

 There are three main commands to use with _Mamba_:

 - `mamba create -n ENVIRONMENT-NAME`: this command creates a new software environment, which can be named as you want.
 Usually people name their environments to either match the name of the main package they are installating there (e.g. an environment called `pangolin` if it's to install the _Pangolin_ software).
 Or, if you are installing several packages in the same environment, then you can name it as a topic (e.g. an environment called `rnaseq` if it contains several packages for RNA-seq data analysis).